 NCERT Solutions Class 7 Science Chapter 1 Nutrition in Plants is provided here to help students in understanding the topic thoroughly.
 All these solutions are solved by experts with a detailed explanation.
-Class 7 NCERT Solutions for Science Chapter 1 PDF includes all the textbook exercise questions and answers.
+Class 7 NCERT Solutions for Science Chapter 1 includes all the textbook exercise questions and answers.
 These solutions will help students complete their assignments & homework.

 Question 1: Why do organisms need to take food?

 Answer: All organisms need to take food to get energy for the growth, development and maintenance of their bodies.

 Question 2: Distinguish between a parasite and a saprotroph.

 Answer: Difference between a parasite and a saprotroph:

 |Organisms derive nutrition from the body of other living organisms (host) are parasites.||Plants which derive nutrition from dead and decaying organisms are called saprotrophs.|

 |Example: Cuscata (Amarbel)||Example: Mushrooms.|

 Question 3: How would you test the presence of starch in leaves?